MicrosoftDocs/windows-ai-docs/docs/mlgen.md

 Using the interface's generated wrapper classes, you'll follow the load, bind, and evaluate pattern to integrate your ML model into your app.

-In the rest of the article, we'll use the mlgen interface from the [Get Started](get-started.md) MNST model to demonstrate how to load, bind, and evaluate a model in your app.
+In the rest of the article, we'll use the mlgen interface from the [Get Started (UWP)](get-started-uwp.md) MNST model to demonstrate how to load, bind, and evaluate a model in your app.

 ## Load